queirozhanna/queirozhanna/README.md

 - 👋 Hi, I’m @queirozhanna
-- 👀 I’m interested in Bioinformatics
+- 👀 I’m interested in Bioinformatics and Games
 - 🌱 I’m currently learning Python
+- 🔜 HTML, CSS and JavaScript

 <!---
 queirozhanna/queirozhanna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.